 Metiria Turei's political career looks likely to be over.

-The former Green Party co-leader lost to Labour's Rino Tirikatene in the Te Tai Tonga electorate by almost 4000 votes.
+The former Green Party co-leader is trailing Labour's Rino Tirikatene in the Te Tai Tonga electorate.

 Turei was removed from the Green Party list when she stepped down as co-leader after she admitted to benefit fraud 20 years ago.